 To restore items, select these, right-click on a selected item and click Restore.
 The items will be restored to the location they were deleted from and they will disappear from Recycle Bin.

-To restore all items, click Restore all items in Common Tasks pane (Windows XP), on Toolbar (Windows Vista and 7) or Manage tab of Ribbon (Windows 8).
+To restore all items, click Restore all items in the Common Tasks pane (Windows XP), on Toolbar (Windows Vista and 7) or Manage tab of Ribbon (Windows 8, 8.1, and 10).
 This command is visible only if no items are selected.

-Alternatively, use keyboard shortcut CTRL+A to select all items.
-In Windows XP, open File menu and click Restore.
+Alternatively, use the keyboard shortcut CTRL+A to select all items.
+In Windows XP, open the File menu and click Restore.
 In Windows Vista and 7, click the Restore the selected items button on Toolbar.
-In Windows 8, the command is available on Manage tab of Ribbon.
+In Windows 8 and newer, the command is available in the Manage tab of Ribbon.

-To permanently delete all items from Recycle Bin and your computer, click Empty the Recycle Bin in Common Tasks Pane (Windows XP), on Toolbar (Windows Vista and 7) or on Manage tab of Ribbon (Windows 8).
+To permanently delete all items from Recycle Bin and your computer, click Empty the Recycle Bin in Common Tasks Pane (Windows XP), on Toolbar (Windows Vista and 7) or on the Manage tab of Ribbon (Windows 8/8.1/10).

-You can also right-click on Recycle Bin icon on Desktop and select Empty Recycle Bin.
+Alternatively, right-click or touch and hold the Recycle Bin icon on Desktop and select Empty Recycle Bin.

 Compressing files or folders can save disk space or allow sending multiple items by e-mail.
 Additionally, most e-mail servers do not accept executable files (programs with extensions .exe or .com or scripts with extensions .bat, .vbs, .cmd) as e-mail attachments, so it is necessary to compress these first.

-In Windows 8, you can also click the Zip command in Share tab of Ribbon.
+In Windows 8, 8.1, and 10, you can use the Zip command in the Share tab of Ribbon.

-Windows Vista, 7 and 8 offer file renaming right after creating the compressed folder is complete in case you used the Send To command.
-You can type in a new name and press ENTER key to confirm; or you can accept the default name by clicking elsewhere.
+Windows Vista and newer offer file renaming right after creating the compressed folder is complete in case you used the Send To command.
+You can type in a new name and press the ENTER key to confirm, or you can accept the default name by clicking elsewhere.
 Do not change or delete the file extension (.zip)!

-Please note that in Windows XP, Compressed Folder feature does not compress empty folders.
+Please note that in Windows XP, the Compressed Folder feature does not compress empty folders.
 In that case, a warning will be displayed.
-Click OK, deselect the empty folder by holding down CTRL key on keyboard and clicking on the empty folder.
+Click OK, deselect the empty folder by holding down the CTRL key on the keyboard and clicking on the empty folder.
 Then try compressing again.

-To extract whole Compressed Folders contents, right-click/touch and hold on the compressed folder and click Extract All.
+To extract whole Compressed Folders contents, right-click/touch and hold on the compressed folder and select Extract All.

-In Windows 8, you can also click the same command in Extract tab of Ribbon.
+In Windows 8 and later, you can find the same command in the Extract tab of Ribbon.

-In Windows Vista, 7 and 8, the Extract Compressed (Zipped) Folders Wizard appears.
+In Windows Vista and later, the Extract Compressed (Zipped) Folders Wizard appears.
 Defaults are normally fine, so in most cases just click Extract.

-In Windows XP, the Extraction Wizard appears.
+In Windows XP, Extraction Wizard appears.
 Click Next.

-After extraction is complete, you can click Finish.
-If you do not want to see the extracted files in a new window, clear the Show extracted files check box first.
+After the extraction is complete, you can click Finish.
+If you do not want to see the extracted files in a new window, clear the Show extracted files checkbox first.

 After you've extracted all files and folders from a compressed folder, it is safe to delete the compressed folder - the file with .zip extension.

 If you don't want to extract all files, double-click on the compressed folder to open its contents.
-Then select the items you want to extract, open Edit menu (press Alt key first in Windows Vista and 7 to reveal the Menu Bar) and click the Copy To Folder... command.
+Then select the items you want to extract, open the Edit menu (press the Alt key first in Windows Vista and 7 to reveal the Menu Bar), and click the Copy To Folder command.

-In Windows 8, open the Extract tab on Ribbon.
+In Windows 8/8.1 and 10, open the Extract tab in Ribbon.
 Then click a common folder/library in the list, or click the down arrowhead button and select Choose location.

-In Windows XP, you can also click Copy the selected items in Common Tasks pane.
+In Windows XP, you can also click Copy the selected items in the Common Tasks pane.